 Drug paraphernalia in Nevada is any kind of equipment or materials intended for the manufacture, storage or ingestion of illegal drugs.
-(NRS 453.554)
+Common examples are:

-When determining whether an object is used for or intended as drug paraphernalia in Las Vegas, Clark County courts may consider the following factors:
+When determining whether an object is used for or intended as drug paraphernalia, Nevada courts may consider any relevant factors.
+Some of these include:

 - How the alleged paraphernalia was displayed for sale